SirSaleh/Image_filterer/README.md

 My base is image_filterer.py class that I define my main filters there :)

 #How to use:
-To use the class you just need to initial it with an input and an output! then use the methods:
+To use the class you just need to initial it with an input! then use the methods:
 The code below make file "a.jpg" black with and also makes it blur (normal blur not gausian) and  and show it in Xwindow.
->Editor = image_filterer('a.jpg','o.jpg')
+>Editor = image_filterer('a.jpg')

 >Editor.make_gray()